 Registering with TU Dublin if you have made an application to SUSI

 Students are responsible for making sure their fees are paid in full.
 You should continue to liaise with SUSI to ensure your application is processed in a timely manner.
-You can log onto SUSI.ie or e-mail email@example.com to check on progress of your grant application.
-Susi also have a facebook page where they answer queries.
+You can log onto your SUSI Tracker at online tracker or email firstname.lastname@example.org to check on progress of your grant application.

-It is important to note if a decision is not made on your grant application by 1st Dec annually you will be required to pay a minimum of 50% of the outstanding fee.
+It is important to note if a decision is not made on your grant application by 1st December annually you will be required to inform the University of the current status of your grant application, you may be required to pay a minimum of 50% of the outstanding fee.